ppetrovtv/pine_script_docs/source/Operators.rst

 `here <https://www.tradingview.com/study-script-reference/#fun_plot>`__.

-There is another important consideration when using operator ``[]`` in Pine scripts.
+There is another important consideration when using operator ``[]`` in Pine Scripts.
 The indicator executes a calculation on each bar, beginning from the oldest existing bar until the most recent one (the last).
 As seen in the table, ``close[3]`` has ``na`` values on the first three bars. ``na`` represents a value which is not a number and